muggy8/improbable/have-and-havenot/o3TDyzle.md

 Yet he continued yelling.

-"Are you seriousuly going to just end this without using a single ability?"
+"Are you seriously going to just end this without using a single ability?"

 I did make use of my Parkour abilities but I doubt that was what he was talking about.

 I have heard Mikay mention something about abilities before but I didn't pay much attention to it.

-I had a feeling that that was what Adrian was reffering to but I had no idea what it was.
+I had a feeling that that was what Adrian was referring to but I had no idea what it was.

 "Never had a chance" I replied as I walked towards the benches.